kevinguebert/kevinguebert.github.io/src/pages/2018/04/2018-04-06-or-are-you-a-questioner.md

 path: "/2018/04/06/or-are-you-a-questioner"
 date: "2018-04-06T21:43:00.000Z"
 tags: ["The Four Tendencies","Books"]
-excerpt: "> "Questioners show a deep commitment to information, logic, and efficiency.
+excerpt: "> 'Questioners show a deep commitment to information, logic, and efficiency.
 They want to gather their own facts, decide for themselves, and act with good reason; they object to anything they consider..."
 ---

 > "Questioners show a deep commitment to information, logic, and efficiency.
 They want to gather their own facts, decide for themselves, and act with good reason; they object to anything they consider arbitrary, ill-reasoned, ill-informed, or ineffective."
 (61)